Skip to content

 Install with Docker

-The easiest way to install Appwrite is using our Docker installer tool.
-This automated installer will guide you through the setup process.
+The easiest way to install Appwrite is using our Docker installer.
+The installer launches a web-based setup wizard that guides you through the entire process.

 Before running the installation command, ensure you have Docker CLI installed on your host machine.